 What’s in a Name?

-Most have heard the famous question posed by William Shakespeare’s play Romeo and Juliet, “What’s in a name?
+Most have heard the famous question posed in William Shakespeare’s play Romeo and Juliet, “What’s in a name?
 That which we call a rose by any other name would smell as sweet.”
 While Shakespeare is questioning whether a name should hold that much meaning, a name does give direction, purpose, and meaning to who and what that person or company is.

 Direction, Meaning, & Purpose within the Name